shivamgupta-sg/devops-resources/Tools/Kubernetes/Kubernetes Components.md

 - **Job controller**: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
 - **Endpoints controller**: Populates the Endpoints object (that is, joins Services & Pods).
 - **Service Account & Token controllers**: Create default accounts and API access tokens for new namespaces
+- **Replication Controller**: Responsible for maintaining correct number of pods for every replication controller in the system

 ### cloud-controller-manager

 - A Kubernetes control plane component that embeds cloud-specific control logic. - The cloud controller manager lets you link your cluster into your cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with your cluster.
 - The cloud-controller-manager only runs controllers that are specific to your cloud provider.
 - If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.
 - As with the kube-controller-manager, the cloud-controller-manager combines several logically independent control loops into a single binary that you run as a single process
 - You can scale horizontally (run more than one copy) to improve performance or to help tolerate failures.